Optimization under Decision-Dependent Uncertainty: General Decision Dependence

 \section{General Decision Dependence}

 Robust linear optimization problems encompass a wide variety of applications, in portfolio optimization, healthcare, inventory management, and routing, amongst others.
-They can also be used to approximate nonlinear problems.
-The tractability of robust linear programs provides a suitable starting point to analyse the complexity of RO problems with \dd uncertainty.
+The tractability of robust linear programs provides a suitable starting point to analyze the complexity of RO problems with \dd uncertainty.
 Here, we investigate a robust linear optimization problem as in~\eqref{prob:ro_ddu}.
 The underlying uncertainty set is endogenous and defined as follows. \begin{definition} The set with constraint matrix \(\mb{D}\), constant vector \(\mb{d}\), and decision coefficient matrix \(\bs{\Delta}\) given by

 is a \textbf{polyhedral} uncertainty set with affine decision dependence. \end{definition} Note that $\bs{\Delta}$ determines the influence of $\mb{x}$ on the set and can be estimated from the data or from the context of an application.
 In Section~\ref{sec:num_exp}, we quantify it for a specific application.